-The Research Ethics Committee of Mashhad University of Medical Sciences approved the present study with the code IR.MUMS.NURSE.REC.1401.102. of Detailed explanations were given regarding the participants' right to choose whether to participate or to withdraw from the study, as well as the principles of confidentiality.
+The Research Ethics Committee of Mashhad University of Medical Sciences approved the present study with the code IR.MUMS.NURSE.REC.1401.102.
+Detailed explanations were given regarding the participants' right to choose whether to participate or to withdraw from the study, as well as the principles of confidentiality.
 The significance of preserving anonymity and confidentiality was emphasized.
 Upon their consent to participate, written informed consent was obtained, and the time and location of the interview were arranged.
 During transcription, interview data were anonymized, and the recordings were securely stored to ensure strict confidentiality.
+Participants were assured that the interview results would be published generically and that details about the interview would remain confidential with the researcher.